How To Stop Being Abusive To Your Partner: 15 Steps

 If you’ve ever accused your partner of loving someone else more than you, or if you have emotionally manipulated them into feeling bad about not spending time with you, then it’s a sign that you’re a jealous, abusive spouse.

-Getting jealous about your partner always leads to an abusive personality.
+Getting jealous of your partner always leads to an abusive personality.
 So, to stop being abusive, respect your partner’s boundaries and give them some space to spend time with friends and family.

 3. Step back and listen